 Hail damage smash repair costs depend on the number and severity of hail dents.
 In most cases, panel beaters can save customers money by using paintless dent removal (PDR).
 Because of this wide variation in severity of damage smash repair costs can vary from $200 to over $2000.

 In most cases, if you have “comprehensive car insurance” you will be covered for hail damage.
 If you only have 3rd party liability insurance you will likely not be covered for hail damage.
 Contact your insurance company to confirm your hail damage coverage.
 If it’s an insurance claim DingGo can still help manage the repair for you but you will need to ensure your insurance policy has 'choice of repairer'.

 In short, it's a panel beating technique for repairing small dents by pushing or sucking them back out without cracking any paint and therefore without needing to use any paint on the smash repair.
 PDR is significantly faster and cheaper than traditional panel beating however it can only be used in certain types of damage, small dents from hail damage being one of them.
 For more information see our page on paintless dent removal (PDR).

-S.M.A.R.T repair stands for Small to Medium Area Repair Technologies.
-It is meant for damages that can be smash repaired efficiently without needing conventional panel beating methods.
+Small to Medium Area Repair Technologies are meant for damages that can be smash repaired efficiently without needing conventional panel beating methods.
 In the case of hail damage, this usually means isolating the painting and blending a minimal panel area to save time and costs.